citation-file-format/citation-file-format/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![Project homepage](https://img.shields.io/badge/Project%20homepage-citation--file--format.github.io-ff0080)](https://citation-file-format.github.io)

-The Citation File Format specifies how users can provide citation metadata for software or datasets that is easy to read by humans as well as by machines.
+The Citation File Format lets you provide citation metadata for software or datasets in plaintext files that are easy to read by both humans and machines.

 ## Structure

-`CITATION.cff` files in the Citation File Format consist of three parts:

-1. The **software** (or dataset) **citation metadata** - as the most important part, this is **required**.
-2. A **references** section - works like a references section in a paper, so that you can give credit to the authors of works that your software or dataset builds on.
-3. One **preferred citation** - so that even when you ask people to cite your software or dataset, they can also additionally cite a traditional paper.

-### Example
+You can specify citation metadata for your software (or dataset) in a file named `CITATION.cff`.

-This is what a common `CITATION.cff` file for research software may look like:
+This is what a typical `CITATION.cff` file for research software may look like:

 ```yaml
 cff-version: 1.2.0